You can also choose to use TommieBot, an AI search assistant developed by St. Thomas School of Engineering students and faculty.

 There are currently two application phases with separate application deadlines:

-• Phase 1 – Open to current University of St. Thomas undergraduate engineering seniors who will complete their bachelor’s degree in any engineering discipline from St. Thomas and gain conditional admission into a master’s degree from the University of St. Thomas School of Engineering by summer 2024.
+• Phase 1 – Open to current University of St. Thomas undergraduate engineering seniors who will complete their bachelor’s degree in any engineering discipline from St. Thomas and gain conditional admission into a master’s degree from the University of St. Thomas School of Engineering.

-• Phase 2 – Open to graduate students who are admitted to a master’s degree program from the University of St. Thomas School of Engineering in Spring 2024, Summer 2024 or Fall 2024.
+• Phase 2 – Open to graduate students who are admitted to start a master’s degree program from the University of St. Thomas School of Engineering in Spring 2025, Summer 2025 or Fall 2025.

 How to Apply for the NPTV Program